-

 Coaxial Controls: A configuration

 where one knob is centered on top of another.
-For example,
+For

-with a fine focus knob on top of it (so the center of both
+focus knob with a fine focus knob on top of it (so

-knobs is on the same axis).
-Also commonly used for Mechanical
+the center of both knobs is on the same axis).
+Also

 Stage X/Y movement knobs.